lukejacksonn/blog/posts/oceanwind.md

 Tailwind (like Tachyons before it) takes advantage of _atomic styles_.
 An approach that is becoming more and more talked about lately.
 The idea, generally, is that instead of using class names like `btn-primary` which might add a multitude of style rules to a given element, we'd use more granular class names like, for example `p-10 bg-blue border-1 font-bold` which are often more self explanitory and usually map to a single CSS rule.

-There are many well written articles out there that define very well this philosophy; like X, Y and
-Z. They go into more depth explaining the pros and cons of atomic CSS and/or compare it to various other approaches like BEM for example.
-I highly recommend reading these resources!
+There are many well written articles out there that define this philosophy.
+They go into more depth explaining the pros and cons of atomic CSS and/or compare it to various other approaches like BEM for example.
+I highly recommend reading some of these resources for a bit of context here!

 Like most things, some people love the idea of atomic css, others hate it.
 So I will not be advocating for or against it here.
 What I will be explaning, is how I went about flipping everything on its head and developed – from the top down – a library that mitigates what I think are the biggest drawbacks of the current Tailwind implementation, whilst maintaining the same wonderfully thought out API.